elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} ... the still suns will become night, massive, catastrophic coconut trees.
+- {:.pr} ... the still suns will grow at night massive, catastrophic coconut trees.

 ---